binarylinuxx/pyfetch/README.md

 # PYFETCH
-a python system-fetch tool that fully python based.
+a python system-fetch tool that fully python independent from other LANGS LIKE JAVA, c, ETC. ANYTHING PYTHON.

 # TREE